 The answer is yes, actually, but it’s also no, and wait, there’s more to it as well.

-First, the difference between coaching and teaching.
+The difference between coaching and teaching

 The main difference between coaching and teaching is that coaching is a multi-dimensional, cyclical activity that aims to bring out a particular aspect from the subject who is being coached, where teaching is more of a straight line, step-by-step approach comprised mostly of one-way communication, with the goal of presenting brand new, never-before-learned information.